 \section{Abstract}

-Consider a structured population consisting of $d$ colonies, with migration rates that are proportional to a positive parameter $K$.
-We sample $N_K$ individuals distributed evenly across the $d$ colonies and trace their ancestral lineages back.
-Within a colony, we assume that pairs of ancestral lineages coalesce at a constant rate, as in a Kingman's coalescent.
-We identify each ancestral lineage with the set, or block, of its descendants in the sample and we encode the state of the system using a $d$-dimensional vector of empirical measures; the $i$-th component records the blocks present in colony $i$ and the initial location of the lineages composing each block.
-We are interested in the asymptotic behaviour of the process of empirical measures as $K\to\infty$.
-We consider two regimes: the critical sampling regime, where $N_K \sim K$ and the large sampling regime where $N_K \gg K$.
-After an appropriate time-space scaling, we show that the process of empirical measures converges to the solution of a $d$-dimensional coagulation equation.
+Consider a structured population consisting of $d$ colonies, with migration rates proportional to a positive parameter $K$.
+We sample $N_K$ individuals, distributed evenly across the $d$ colonies, and trace their ancestral lineages backward in time.
+Within each colony, we assume that any pair of ancestral lineages coalesces at a constant rate, as in Kingman’s coalescent.
+We identify each ancestral lineage with the set, or block, of its sampled descendants, and we encode the state of the system using a $d$-dimensional vector of empirical measures; the $i$-th component records the blocks present in colony $i$ together with the initial locations of the lineages composing each block.

+We are interested in the asymptotic behavior of the process of empirical measures such as $K \to \infty$.
+We consider two regimes: the critical sampling regime, where $N_K \sim K$, and the large-sample regime, where $N_K \gg K$.
+After an appropriate time rescaling, we show that the process of empirical measures converges to the solution of a $d$-dimensional coagulation equation.
 In the critical sampling regime, the solution can be represented in terms of a multi-type branching process.
-In the large sampling regime, the solution can be represented in terms of the entrance law of a multi-type continuous state branching process.
+In the large-sample regime, the solution can be represented in terms of the entrance law of a multi-type continuous-state branching process.

 {\slshape\bfseries MSC 2020.} Primary: 60J90; 60G57 Secondary: 60J95; 60B10; 60J80; 35Q92 \\

 {\slshape\bfseries Keywords. }{Structured coalescent; coagulation equations; multi-type branching processes; multi-type Feller-diffusions}